Stop rewarding people based on Performance; start Promoting Potential.

 Responding to the Answers to Open-Ended Questions

 Be sure to ask your questions without rushing into them or being pushy.
 Show your genuine interest.
-Your questions should, fundamentally, make your employee talk for as long as they want, and you must be sure to listen to them and provide helpful conversation.
+Your questions should make your employees talk for as long as they want, and you must be sure to listen to them and provide helpful conversation.
 Be patient and don’t interrupt; everything you hear can benefit a sale.

 Learning How to Ask the Right Questions